marthjod/ansible-one-inventory/README.md

 one-inv --debug --list
 ```

-## Caveats
+## Caveats, assumptions, limitations

-- `one-inv --host=foo` not implemented yet
+`one-inv --host=foo` not implemented yet.

-- any non-flag CLI args must be passed with an equals sign
+Any non-flag CLI args must be passed with an equals sign.

+The inventory tool assumes that any role or group membership is sufficiently encoded in (and can thus be deduced from) the VM name (or another, explicitly configured hostname field).
+It does not inspect additional attributes for determining group association (although this may change in the future).

 ## Test